danrocha/awarded-blog/content/posts/winners-venice-film-festival-2019.md

 series: false
 cover_image: ./images/winners-venice-film-festival-2019.jpg
 canonical_url: true
-description: "Todd Phillips's Joker got the Golden Lion for best movie; Roman Polanski won the Grand Jury Prize for An Officer And A Spy.
+excerpt: "Todd Phillips's Joker got the Golden Lion for best movie; Roman Polanski won the Grand Jury Prize for An Officer And A Spy.
 See all competition winners of 2019's Venice Film Festival."
 ---